-If I've paid for the film, processing or digital files why can't I keep, and use, all the work?
+If I've paid for the film, processing or digital files why can't I keep, and use all the work?

 Why don't I get the right to use the images wherever I want?

-When a client insists on unlimited use of the images they have commissioned, this can be an unnecessary and costly affair.
+When a client insists on unlimited use of the images they have commissioned, this can be both an unnecessary and costly affair.